ggrahambaker/ggrahambaker.github.io/_posts/2019-05-20-kickstarter_sucks.md

 # Conclusion

 Through creating these classifiers, we have achieved a combined score of .81.
 This is a pretty significant improvement from where we started, but generally still not super accurate.
-Since the features I was working with have no intrinsic measure about how good a paticular project will do in fundraising, the model had to generalize pretty significantly about the attributes.
+Since the features I was working with have no intrinsic measure about how good a particular project will do in fundraising, the model had to generalize pretty significantly about the attributes.
 For a larger improvement, more features would be needed to make a better estimate.